Azure-Samples/flask-app-on-azure-functions/README.md

 }
 ```

-You can try different URL routes as well as parameterize them.
+You can try a different URL route as well as parameterize it.
 For instance, you can modify from 'http://localhost:7071/{\*route}' to 'http://localhost:7071/hello/Chris'.
 Another option is have the route as module to provide import guidance, which can be done through changing the url to 'http://localhost:7071/module'.

 ## Running the sample